 If you are thinking of using a do-it-yourself will kit, Choice has reviewed five products currently available.

-It’s imperative to keep your will valid and up to date.
-This is because your legal rights and entitlements change following certain events such as marriage, divorce or separation; the birth of children or grandchildren; the death of your spouse or beneficiaries; or a significant change in your financial circumstances.
+It's important to keep your will valid and up to date.
+This is because your legal rights and entitlements change following certain events such as: marriage, divorce or separation; the birth of children or grandchildren; the death of your spouse or beneficiaries; or a significant change in your financial circumstances or wishes.

 Appointing an executor of your will

-The executor is a person who has been nominated by you to oversee the administration of the estate (or your will) following your death.
+The executor is a person who you nominate in your will to oversee the administration of the estate.
 Usually the executor is a family member(s) or a trusted advisor.

 You should always advise the executor(s) of their appointment and, in most cases, the main beneficiaries will be one of the executors.